What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 That instance, while your drill press is running at a greater speed, a bigger diameter drill bit will heat up faster than a smaller diameter bit at the same speed.

 Each drill not only has its unique form and diameter, but it also has its own method of cutting into the material.
+A Forstner drill, for example, cuts through the wide, slanted blade differently than, say, the tiny teeth of a hole saw.

 That is why it is critical to match the drill speed to the type of drill you are using.
 If you do not do this, you run a considerably higher risk of the drill bit getting burned or worn down.